felipecosta09/aws-modernization-with-cloud-one-network-security/content/00_Introduction/_index.md

 cloud infrastructure.
 For example, agent/host-based solutions aren’t always feasible or desirable in the cloud.
 Enterprises may not have the right to deploy an agent on their cloud provider’s virtual server—or may not want to dedicate compute to an agent at the expense of other workloads.
 There’s also the problem of complexity.
 An overwhelming number of appliances, load balancers, and other “moving parts” have to be installed and managed to inspect inbound and outbound traffic.
-If every virtual public cloud (VPC) needs its own firewall—and if an enterprise has hundreds of
+If every Virtual Private Cloud (VPC) needs its own firewall—and if an enterprise has hundreds of
 VPCs—the management burden and costs quickly add up.

 Changes often have to be made to the network infrastructure itself to accommodate those additional components, with some security solutions